 (or Why You Should Give A Hoot When The Entire Universe Is Broadcasting The Minutae Of Their Lives Online)

 I am the author, most recently, of “Duped: Double Lives, False Identities and the Con Man I Almost Married.”
-It’s about—yup!—the guy I was engaged to who turned out to be a pathological liar and ultimately went to jail.
-(It’s based on a 2015 cover story I wrote for Psychology Today).
-The book is about my lovely experience as well as the experiences of many other people who’ve been deceived in a range areas.
-Let’s face it: #Weallgetduped—though most people might not know it.
-Even if they do, they don’t want to admit it, especially not publicly.
+It’s about—yup!—the guy I was engaged to who turned out to be a pathological liar and ultimately went to jail and is based on a 2015 cover story I wrote for Psychology Today.
+The book is not just my lovely experience, but also the experiences of many other people who’ve been deceived in a range of areas.
+Let’s face it: #Weallgetduped, though most people might not know it.
+If they do, they don’t want to admit it, especially not publicly.
 But I do!
 To see more about where I’ve talked dupeage, just click on the Events and Press tab.
 You’ll soon be as sick of me as I am of myself—especially when you hear the podcast, coming soon to an iTunes near you.

 Incidentally, I’m always eager to hear more happy tales of betrayal.
 So feel free to email me (contact info below).

 More riveting information about me:

 I’ve been an independent journalist for over 20 years.
 During said two decades, I got an MFA in Creative Writing at Emerson College, in Boston, which is a really good degree if you have no other marketable skills.
 Not that it actually helps you earn money, but it will make you think you’re an Artist, which makes poverty sound romantic.